wixet-limited/machine-info-rs/README.md

 overhead.

 You can probe your system for CPU or memory usage once per second and your machine performance will not be affected at all.
 Other crates consumed like 7-10% of CPU which is not acceptable.
-But to be fair, these other creates are doing many other things apart from getting the cpu/memory usage.
+But to be fair, these other crates are doing many other things apart from getting the cpu/memory usage.

 This crate focus only on this, nothing else.
 Limited but lightweight.
 If you want a full featured crate better use other one.